Flash Foxy Education Program

 *Please note schedule is always subject to change.
 All events are rain or shine.
 Lodging is not included.

-COST Flash Foxy Education courses are offered on a sliding scale.
+COST Flash Foxy Education courses are offered on a sliding-scale starting at $50.

 Full scholarships are available for most courses.